-Mr. Sewsankar, hereinafter referred to as the "Permit Holder", is hereby authorised in accordance with the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000, to operate a Sand & Loam Mine located at Block GS: H-1000/SMP/000/2016, Confluence of the Ampa Creek and Essequibo River, hereinafter referred to as the "Project", in the manner indicated in the Application for Renewal of Environmental Authorisation submitted May 30, 2022, subject to the terms and conditions set forth herein under the Environmental Protection Act, Cap.
+Mr. Parmeshwar Jagmohan, trading and operating under the name, hereinafter referred to as the "Permit Holder", is hereby authorised in accordance with the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000, to establish and operate a Sand Mine located at Block Number: Block: J 101/MP/003 located at Bonasika River, Right Bank Essequibo River, hereinafter referred to as the "Project", in the manner indicated in the Application for Renewal of Environmental Authorisation submitted on February 28, 2023, subject to the terms and conditions set forth herein under the Environmental Protection Act, Cap.
 20:05, existing and/or forthcoming regulations made under the said Act, and/or applicable laws, best practices, guidelines and standards relevant to this project.

-This is a transfer of the Environmental Permit (Renewed), Reference # 20161123-LSHSM, for a change of business ownership from Lakeram Singh Harridat to Mr. Sewsankar.
-This Environmental Permit (Transferred) is issued pursuant to the Environmental Protection (Authorisations) Regulations, 2000.
+This is a Renewal of the Operation Permit, Reference # 201760714-PJSMB, issued on January 02, 2018 and expired on November 30, 2022.
+This Environmental Permit (Renewed) is issued pursuant to the Environmental Protection (Authorisations) Regulations, 2000.

-The Permit Holder, His Servants, Agents and/or Sub-Contractors shall comply with the following Terms and Conditions ford Operation:
+The Permit Holder, His Servants, Agents and/or Sub-Contractors shall comply with the following Terms and Conditions for Operation: